 You can create new tags by clicking the Add button.
 To edit an existing tag, simply double click it, make the changes, then click Save.
 You can also remove a tag by clicking the Delete button.

-Below is an image displaying how the meta-data tags will be displayed in the CE Catalog.
-Only the metadata tags checked during production will show up in the CE Catalog.
+Below is an image displaying how the meta-data tags will be displayed in the CE Catalog and Events Calendar.
+Only the metadata tags checked during production will show up in the CE Catalog and Events Calendar.

 |Category shown to learners in the CE Catalog||Production Wizard Categories|